All-New 2022 Self-Study Course

-The 28th Annual USC Trauma Surgery Symposium self-study course features cutting edge lectures, high caliber plenary sessions, interactive and provocative panel discussions, and inspiring keynote addresses by leaders in the field of acute care surgery, trauma and surgical critical care.
+The 29th Annual USC National Trauma, Critical Care and Acute Care Surgery Symposium self-study course features leading-edge lectures, high caliber plenary sessions, interactive and provocative panel discussions, and inspiring keynote addresses by leaders in the field of acute care surgery, trauma and surgical critical care.

 A balance between evidence-based principles and innovative thought-provoking discussion will be maintained during lively expert debates.